outpace/config/README.md

 The third section lists all config vars used by the system, and their respective values.
 For reference purposes, commented-out default values will be included after the configured value.
 Likewise, commented-out entries will be included when their default values are used.

+## Change Log

+### v0.4.0

+- Add ability to set the config-source explicitly in-code.
+Allows custom code to set the config-source when neither providing a local `config.edn` file nor setting a system-property can be used (e.g., webapps).

+### v0.3.0

+- Add support for using custom data-readers when loading the config EDN.
+Tags with a `config` namespace (e.g., `#config/foo`) will have the corresponding data-reader function's namespace automatically loaded.

+### v0.2.0

+- Add in-repl ability to reload with a different config.

 ## License

     Copyright © Outpace Systems, Inc.